grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Hemi adjusted his thin-framed glasses and more studiously scanned over the contract before he signed the witness blank.
 The man tore off a carbon copy and held it out to Percy.
 Hemi took it and folded it and put it into his inside jacket pocket.

-By the time this was done the dock crew already had the first crate suspended by chains in a sling and hanging out over the _Prospect's_ open cargo hold.
-The chain passed through a series of heavy iron blocks to a fat winch mounted to the wall of the docking bay.
+By the time this was done the dock crew already had the first crate in a sling and hoisted by chains and hanging out over the _Prospect's_ open cargo hold.
+The chain passed through a series of heavy iron wheels to a fat winch mounted to the wall of the docking bay.
 The chains looked like they were straining with tension at the edge of their capacity -- explosives were never a light cargo.
 One of the big fellows was at the winch.
 "OK, I'm letting out some of the fuckin' winch now!"
 He yelled over to his mates at the cargo hold entrance.
 They relayed the update down to the men on the deck of the _Prospect's_ cargo hold.

-"Gregory," Percy said, "go down to the cargo hold deck and make sure those goons are stowing things in a way that won't leave the boat totally fuckin' untrimmable."
+"Gregory my attractive friend," Percy said, "go down to the cargo hold deck and make sure those goons are stowing things in a way that won't leave the boat totally fuckin' untrimmable."

 "Sure Cap."
 Gregory disappeared down the ladder into the cargo hold.

 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the _Prospect_ steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
 As the dock workers moved the crates into the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the pressure-hull walls.

 Gregory was making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not going to dive bow-first into the globigerinous ooze as soon as they separated it from the docking bay.
-But he was doing the job maybe a little too quickly, and Percy and Hemi knew even if Gregory stowed the crates carefully the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
+But he was working fast, maybe a little too quickly.
+Percy and Hemi knew even if Gregory stowed the crates carefully the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
 The key priority for Gregory was simply to make sure the crates were organized so that making those adjustment later while they were underway would not be too difficult.

 [//]: # (### Cassandra arrives at the Prospect)

 In the middle of the loading Cassandra approached, a large canvas rucksack slung on the thin frame of her body.
 She also held large overly-stuffed canvas satchels in each hand.
 She had apparently taken Percy's advice, and now wore thick duck pants and a button down shirt made of thick cotton, though the new clothes hung loosely on her.
 Percy was happy to see she had also procured some thick rubber-soled shoes.
 That Cassandra had managed to put together some reasonable work wear in such a short time suggested good things to Captain Percy about Cassandra's future aboard the boat.

 Percy was always on the lookout for little signs that a crew member might last beyond a single run.
 Green crew came and went on submarines like late-spring snows.
 A captain could hire a few in one port and they would all leave at the next, replaced by equally unskilled new crew.
-It was an incredibly tough job, and only those with a certain hardness of character managed to continue in the lifestyle.
-The others gave up eventually, and, presumably, they made their way back to the surface world to see what kind of life they could eek out under the domination of one territorial authority or another.
+It was a tough job, and only those with a certain hardness of character managed to continue in the lifestyle.
+The others gave up eventually, and, presumably, they made their way back to the surface world to see what kind of life they could eek out in one territorial authority or another.

 Captain Percy tapped Hemi and nodded in the direction of Cassandra huffing her way down to the docking bay.
-"That's our new sonar watch person."
-She said.
+"That's our new sonar watch."

 Hemi looked up from his clipboard and sized Cassandra up for a moment.
 "I hope she can steer or hear, because I do not know what else we could do with her."